1ForeverHD/HDAdminV2/README.md

 <div>&nbsp;</div>

 **HD Admin** is an open-source admin application for the Roblox platform.

-The system is comprised of an extensive range of features and commands designed to enhance games for both the player and developer.
+HD Admin is comprised of an extensive range of features and commands designed to enhance games for both the player and developer.

 <br>

 # Resources